Sina Jahedi | Oregon State University, Graduate Research Assistant

 Delamination has a severe impact on fire development.
 The gap between layers acts as an oxygen supply channel and makes the underlying layer ignite instantaneously.
 This will increase the temperature enormously, prolong the fire duration, and make the extinguishing procedure more challenging.

-The main causes of delamination are poor fabrication and errors in handling of CLT panels.
-As stated in ANSI/APA PRG-320 (Standard for Performance-Rated Cross-Laminated Timber), it is on the manufacturers to determine whether the adhesive is compatible with the wood species.
-In order to sell their products commercially, manufacturers are mandated to send samples of their CLT panels to certification agencies for performance tests.
+The main causes of delamination are poor bonding and errors in handling of CLT panels.
+As stated in ANSI/APA PRG-320 (Standard for Performance-Rated Cross-Laminated Timber), the manufacturers have to run daily quality assurance tests on to ensure the compatibility of the adhesive with the wood species.
+As a part of the commercialization process, the CLT manufacturers shall send samples of their CLT panels to third-party certification agencies for performance tests.
+These precautions are set in place to ensure that no delamination would happen in the panel during production or at service.
 PRG-320 suggests conducting AITC T110 cyclic delamination test to check the compatibility of the adhesive and tuning the fabrication parameters if necessary.
 It is worth mentioning that AITC T110 test was originally developed for structural glued laminated timber (glulam), however due to similarities of CLT and glulam, this test is commonly used by CLT producers and researchers in North America.

 As described in previous sections, moisture variations can lead to shrinkage of lamellas and cause delamination.
-It is recommended to keep the moisture content of lumber (during fabrication) as close as possible to equilibrium moisture content of the end-use environment.
-In this sense, a CLT panel which is going to be shipped to a hot and dry environment shall have less moisture content compared to the one shipped to a humid environment.
+It is recommended to keep the moisture content of lumber (during fabrication) as close as possible to the equilibrium moisture content of the end-use environment.
+For instance, a CLT panel that is going to be shipped to a hot and dry environment shall have less moisture content compared to the one shipped to a humid environment.
 Moreover, it is important to properly cover the CLT panels during transportation and installation to avoid moisture exposure.

-Poor fabrication and mishandling of cross-laminated timber (CLT) can cause delamination, a separation in bonding lines due to adhesive failure.
-Delamination reduces the ultimate strength of CLT panel significantly which can lead to catastrophic events, e.g. collapse of the structure.
-Moisture content variations play a big role in initiation and growth of delamination.
+Poor bonding and mishandling of cross-laminated timber (CLT) can cause delamination, which is a separation in bonding lines due to adhesive failure.
+Moisture content variations play a big role in the initiation and growth of delamination.
 Even the smallest cracks can propagate into total delamination of plies.
-Delamination prevention shall start from early stages of fabrication by checking the compatibility of the adhesive and making sure that moisture content variations during transportation, installation, and service are as little as possible.
+However, strict quality assurance tests are mandated by the CLT standards to ensure that no panel would see delamination during production or service.
+Delamination prevention shall start from the early stages of fabrication by checking the compatibility of the adhesive and making sure that moisture content variations during transportation, installation, and service are as small as possible.